AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 - **URI Path**: This field displays the method and URI used in the previous API request.
 Select **Copy** ![copy](../_icons/default/content-copy.svg) to copy the URI to your clipboard.

 - **HTTP status**: The server issues HTTP response status codes when a client makes a request over HTTP.
-In response to the requests made to AVEVA Data Hub, the system returns a status code.
+In response to the requests made to CONNECT data services, the system returns a status code.
 For more information about the possible status codes, see <xref:ocsStatusCodes>.

 - **Link**: For `GET` requests that include a [continuation token](#continuation-token), one or more link header is included in support of pagination.
 Each header is a clickable link that updates the request metadata.